top of page

 Skill Gaps

-Lack of information and competence with new AI technologies is another huge barrier to its scalable deployment in non-profit organizations.
-Without knowledge of machine learning capabilities and/or data security and privacy protocol to adhere to when utilizing machine learning solutions, it can be challenging to decide which technologies are most appropriate for your organization’s needs and how to incorporate them into your workflows.
+Lack of information and competence with new AI technologies is another huge barrier to the scalable deployment of AI solutions in non-profit organizations.
+Without knowledge of machine learning capabilities and/or data security and privacy guidelines for engaging with machine learning solutions, it can be challenging to decide which technologies are most appropriate for your organization’s needs and how to incorporate them into your workflows.

 Investing in training and learning for staff is vital to supporting the successful adoption of AI in company workflows.
 Upskilling staff can look like formulating a task force dedicated to exploring use cases and usage guidelines, purchasing online learning courses, hiring of learning specialists to facilitate training, or enabling staff participation in conferences and seminars.
 Increasing your team's access to subject matter experts and providing time for team members to deepen their knowledge can help organizations choose tools that meet their requirements and avoid costly errors that occur when people lack the necessary skills and knowledge to safely use technology.